-With the evolution of smartphone cameras and the enormous growth of the popularity of Instagram blogging.
-You do not need a professional camera or Photoshop skills to create attractive trendy visual content.
+With the evolution of smartphone cameras and the enormous growth of the popularity of Instagram blogging, a user does not need a professional camera or Photoshop skills to create attractive trendy visual content.
 According to Flickr study, most photoshoots are made with the help of an iPhone camera.

 3. Contributors are searching for better conditions.

 Judging by Shutterstock’s financial report only, their revenue grows year by year as does the number of registered members.
 However, the commission that is paid to professionals is unfairly small.
 So, contributors may also seek alternatives to Shutterstock to get more money for their work.

 Another reason for contributors’ disappointment is connected with the Shutterstock ranking algorithms.
 If you are a newbie on the stock, it may be several months to a year before your photos are purchased by somebody, and there is no guarantee that they will be sold again.
 That demotivates new authors to add their content and may redirect their attention to other stock websites.